After Delivery Services & Specialties

 Collaboration between doctors at Valley Children’s Hospital gives your baby a distinct advantage.

-As a patient of the Maternal Fetal Center, you gain access to doctors from a broad range of pediatric specialties who collaborate with our maternal-fetal medicine specialists to care for your baby.
+As a patient of the Maternal Fetal Center, you gain access to neonatal experts in newborn care subspecialties who collaborate with our maternal-fetal medicine specialists to care for your baby.

 The board-certified pediatric surgeons and physicians at Valley Children’s understand tiny babies present a unique set of circumstances.